SandRidge investor seeks possible sale, ouster of CEO

 NEW YORK/HOUSTON One of SandRidge Energy Inc's (SD.N) top shareholders called for the oil and gas company to consider selling itself and for Chief Executive Tom Ward to step down, saying management's strategy has been "incoherent, unpredictable and volatile."

-Hedge fund TPG-Axon, which said it owns more than 4.5 percent of SandRidge and has about $4 billion in assets under management, on Thursday sent the company a letter that also urges a shakeup of the U.S. oil and gas company's board.
+Hedge fund TPG-Axon, which said it owns more than 4.5 percent of SandRidge and has about $4 billion (2.5 billion pounds) in assets under management, on Thursday sent the company a letter that also urges a shakeup of SandRidge's board.

 The hedge fund repeatedly compared SandRidge to Chesapeake Energy Corp (CHK.N), which has been besieged by a governance crisis and liquidity crunch.
 Ward co-founded Chesapeake with Aubrey McClendon in 1989.
 Ward joined SandRidge in 2006 and took the company public the following year.